-The financial report comprises the statement of financial position as at 31 December 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+The financial report comprises the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the Directors' declaration.

-The ACFID Financial Statements comprises the statement of financial position as at 31 December 2022, the income statement and the statement of changes in equity for the year then ended, and notes to the financial statements.
+The ACFID Financial Statements comprises the statement of financial position as at 31 December 2023, the income statement and the statement of changes in equity for the year then ended, and notes to the financial statements.